Centre Européen de Calcul Atomique et Moléculaire: Member Organizations

-CECAM is supported by member organizations from 13 European countries, Israel and China.
+CECAM is supported by member organizations from 13 European countries, Israel, China and the United States.
 These Organizations are listed in Table 1.
 Each Member Organization nominates two representatives to the Cecam Council, the governing body that has the ultimate responsibility for all strategy and operations of the Center.

 Nodes

 Nodes contribute to CECAM activities by organising and hosting workshops and schools at the level of the network (Flagship events) and locally (Node events).
 They initiate or participate in CECAM research and training activities, host a visitor program and promote research in computational science in their region.
 A CECAM node is a research structure inside a larger Institution, or a consortium of such Institutions whose activities and relationships are regulated by a formal agreement.
 The Directors of the nodes administer the program taking place at their respective locations, possibly in collaboration with other nodes or the Headquarters.
 The Directors constitute the CECAM Board of Directors, working towards a coordinated optimal selection and distribution of activities throughout the network.